 LC Cornbread Caprice Note

-If, like some of us, you love the crusty corner pieces of cornbread–you know, the ones with the contrast of crunchy exterior to moist interior–you may wish to consider increasing the exterior surface area of each serving by making muffins with this batter.
+There’s cornbread, and then there’s cornbread enhanced with bacon, corn, and ample good ol’ bacon drippings.
+Just as god intended.
+If, like us, you swoon to the crusty corner pieces—you know, the ones with ample contrast of crunchy exterior to super duper moist interior—you may wish to consider increasing the exterior surface area of each serving by making muffins with this batter.
 Just fill a dozen or so buttered muffin cups and bake at 350°F (175°C) for about 30 minutes, until the center of each muffin is springy.
+You’re welcome.

 Bacon Cornbread Recipe